 - Jamas F. Zachary: Pathologic Basis of Veterinary Disease

 Before the exam (practical, oral) we check the students’ identity, therefore every student should bring the blackbook, or valid identity card/student card/passport.
 Without any of these documents the student can not sit the exam.

-The dissection technique is examined separately as a practical exam on the last week of the semester (10 of December exam, 12 of December retake exam).
+The dissection technique is examined separately as a practical exam.
+Practical exam’s dissection is rescheduled to the Spring semester due to current situation!
 The student needs to perform proper dissection of the given organ or organ system.
 The exam is evaluated with a mark (1-5).